sampsyo/cs6120/content/blog/2025-05-13-flat-bril/index.md

 Our interpreter compares favorably to Rust Brili in terms of peak physical memory usage (max resident set size).
 Notably, our interpreter has an order of magnitude fewer page faults and involuntary context switches compared to the TypeScript interpreter (250 vs 2036 and 210 vs 2480), although it’s unclear whether this is due to our choice of implementation language (Rust vs TypeScript) as opposed to our data structure flattening strategy, since Rust Brili also has similar metrics.

 ### What else could be done?
 At the moment, our implementation creates `Vec`-based buffers to store the variables/labels it sees within a Bril program.
-Since Bril programs are unlikely to contain excessively large no. of variables/labels, perhaps we could use Rust’s `smallvec` or `arrayvec` libraries to create these buffers instead of the standard library’s `Vec` data structure.
+Since Bril programs are unlikely to contain excessively large number of variables/labels, perhaps we could use Rust’s [`smallvec`](https://docs.rs/smallvec/latest/smallvec/) or [`arrayvec`](https://docs.rs/arrayvec/latest/arrayvec/) crates to create these buffers instead of the standard library’s `Vec` data structure.
 The aforementioned libraries offer specialized short vectors which minimize heap allocations, which might offer performance benefits over heap-allocated `Vec`s.
 However, we would need to properly benchmark these supposed benefits to see if swapping to these libraries is worth it.

 We could also come up with a better way to determine the right capacity for the `Vec`-based buffers – we initialize these buffers using `Vec::with_capacity` to avoid the `Vec` from re-sizing excessively.
 At the moment, we use ad-hoc heuristics to pick “large enough” capacities to store all the variables/labels in the program, but perhaps we could de-duplicate variables to minimize `Vec` capacities / find a way to dynamically compute the right capacity.